 -Nursing home residents and their families may participate in a care plan and treatment

 -Residents have the right to choose a personal care physician

 -Residents may refuse any plan of care, treatment or procedure

 -Residents may participate or refuse to participate in experimental research

 -The right to refuse restraints that limit mobility or drugs that affect the mind, except in emergency situations.
 Use of restraints must be to treat medical symptoms and never for the purpose of discipline or staff convenience

 -Freedom from verbal, physical, sexual, mental, and financial abuse; corporal punishment; neglect; and involuntary seclusion

 For a full list of resident rights, you may visit AZDHS.org.
 Things not covered in these two posts include transfer and discharge rights, as well as your rights when it comes to money and possessions.

 If these rights are not followed by a nursing home, you may file a complaint with the Arizona Department of Health Services.
-If violation of these Arizona nursing home resident rights resulted in wrongful death or serious injury, call the experienced personal injury attorneys in Phoenix today at 480-991-7677.
+If violation of these Arizona nursing home resident rights resulted in wrongful death or serious injury, call our experienced elder abuse attorneys in Phoenix today at (480) 991-7677.